 Informally, through her various texts, Hildegard described over three hundred recipes and treatments, which have shown to treat of a variety of ailments from cardiovascular disease, to gastrointestinal issues, diabetes, skin diseases, allergies, and nervous disorders.

-Hildegard’s writings describe the appropriate balance of fruits, vegetables, herbs, and spices, with an understanding that balancing these elements occupy the same level of importance as vitamins, fats, proteins, and carbohydrates.
+Hildegard of Bingen writings describe the appropriate balance of fruits, vegetables, herbs, and spices, with an understanding that balancing these elements occupy the same level of importance as vitamins, fats, proteins, and carbohydrates.
 From this perspective, the eight hundred year-old nutritional therapy of Saint Hildegard appears relevant, and even fashionable today.

 As compared to other full-fledged natural diet regimes, Hildegard’s nutritional therapy offers a clear picture of the healing power contained within certain fruits and vegetables.
 In addition, she provides no-nonsense advice about the correct use of medicinal herbs, and the healing influence of certain meats and fish.
+This is a basic Medieval diet according to Hildegard.

-The Hildegard kitchen is as simple as it is ingenious: insofar as it is possible, we can prevent or heal most diet-related ailments through a diet focused on Spelt.
+The Hildegard kitchen is as simple as it is ingenious.
+Insofar as it is possible, we can prevent or heal most diet-related ailments through a diet focused on Spelt.

 - Remedies are found everywhere in nature